Other books byJack London

 From oyster pirate to oyster cop, Jack London brings us adventure stories from the wild days of turn-of-the-century San Francisco.

 Before Adam is Jack London’s fictional tour de force.
-In it, he brilliantly recreates the dawn of humanity, depicting the prehistoric world as a place of dark conflict where only the fittest will survive.
-Tormented by a succession of terrifying dreams, the narrator is faced with the strange truth that his consciousness has become entwined with that of Big-Tooth, his mid-Pleistocene ancestor.
-Through these dream memories, he witnesses Big-Tooth’s life as one of the Folk” racea life without developed language, social structure, or fire.
-He sees, too, the Folk’s fierce battles for survival against the more advanced Fire People and the primitive Tree People.
-As he struggles to make sense of Big-Tooth’s world, he begins questioning the very notion of eugenics, making Before Adam one of the most pertinent works of its time.
-American writer Jack London is the author of some of the finest naturalistic adventure stories of the 20th century, most memorably The Call of the Wild.
+In it, he brilliantly recreates the dawn of humanity, depicting the prehistoric world as a place of dark conflict where only the strongest will survive.
+Tormented by a succession of terrifying dreams, the narrator is faced with the strange truth that his consciousness has become intertwined with that of Big Tooth, his Mid-Pleistocene ancestor.
+Through these dream memories, he witnesses Big Tooth’s life a life as one of the Folk’ race, without developed language, social structure or fire.
+He sees, too, the Folk’s fierce battles for survival against the more advanced Fire People, and the primitive Tree People.
+As he struggles to make sense of Big Tooth’s world, he begins questioning the very notion of eugenics, making Before Adam one of the most pertinent works of its time.